Using CLI to Resolve Device Registration in Cloud-Delivered Firewall Management Center High Availability

 Step 1

-Delete the device from the active management center.
-See Delete (Unregister) a Device from the management center in Cisco Secure Firewall Management Center Device Configuration Guide.
+Delete the device from the active Cloud-Delivered Firewall Management Center.
+See Delete (Unregister) a Device from the Cloud-Delivered Firewall Management Center in Cisco Secure Firewall Management Center Device Configuration Guide.

 Step 2

-Complete the following steps to trigger automatic registration of the device on the standby management center:
+Complete the following steps to trigger automatic registration of the device on the standby Cloud-Delivered Firewall Management Center:

 1. Log in to the CLI for the affected device.